Between January and May 2023, we will send land tax assessment notices to customers.

 You must tell us if you are an absentee owner, otherwise penalties may apply.

 Corporations are related in certain circumstances.
-Where two or more corporations are related, the Commissioner may treat them as a group for land tax purposes.
+Where 2 or more corporations are related, the Commissioner may treat them as a group for land tax purposes.

 The taxable value of all Victorian lands owned by a group is aggregated to calculate the land tax payable on those lands.
 Members of a group are jointly and severally liable for the land tax payable by the group.